thiagohersan-www/thiagohersan.com/_posts/2010-10-10-facebukkake.md

 ---
 ![](/assets/projects/facebukkake/tgh02.jpg)

-If you don't know what *bukkake* is, don't look it up.
-Specially not on google images.
-All you need to know is that it's japanese for *[e pluribus unum](http://en.wikipedia.org/wiki/E_pluribus_unum){:target="_blank"}*, or, "from many, to one".

-Oh! you looked it up?
-Way to go!

-Anyway.
 This was a performance of sorts that took place on a popular social networking site during the week of my 29th birthday.

 I tried to investigate the relationship I have with my own image, and notions of self-representation by creating multiple accounts on a popular social-networking site, and then allowing different people to log into my accounts to augment/alter my personality.